-The last day to withdraw from a course (and receive the W grade) is November 6, 2009.
+The last day to withdraw from a course (and receive the W grade) is November 4, 2011.

-Inclement Weather Policy: If we should miss a class day due to a school closing because of weather, any activities planned for that missed day will take place the next time the class meets.
-For example, if a test is scheduled for a day that class is canceled on account of snow, the test will be given the next time the class meets.

-Final Word: Mathematics is not a spectator sport.
+- Inclement Weather Policy: If we should miss a class day due to a school closing because of weather, any activities planned for that missed day will take place the next time the class meets.
+For example, if a test is scheduled for a day that class is canceled on account of snow, the test will be given the next time the class meets. - Cell Phones: Silence (or better yet, turn off) all cellular telephones upon entering the classroom.
+Leaving class to initiate or receive a telephone call will not be tolerated and students doing so will not be re-admitted to the classroom until the following class meeting.
+Texting or tweeting during class interferes with the learning process.
+Students distracted by their cell phones are not engaged in class and will find, over the course of the semester, that learning and course grade will suffer. - Final Word: Mathematics is not a spectator sport.
 What you learn from this course and your final grade depend mainly on the amount of work you put forth.
 Daily contact with the material through homework assignments and review of notes taken during lectures is extremely important.